-- generate orders and notices of withholding to employers, - create and maintain records associated with each payment, and - furnish parents with a record of the current status of child support payments.
+- generate orders and notices of withholding to employers. - create and maintain records associated with each payment, and - furnish parents with a record of the current status of child support payments.

-34 The CSE incentive payment-which is based in part on five performance measures related to establishment of paternity and child support orders, collection of current and past-due child support payments, and cost-effectiveness-was statutorily set by the Child Support Performance and Incentive Act of 1998 (P.L.
+36 The CSE incentive payment-which is based in part on five performance measures related to establishment of paternity and child support orders, collection of current and past-due child support payments, and cost-effectiveness was statutorily set by the Child Support Performance and Incentive Act of 1998 (P.L.
 105-200).
 In the aggregate, incentive payments to states may not exceed \$458 million for FY2006, \$471 million for FY2007, and \$483 million for FY2008 (to be increased for inflation in years thereafter).
-According to OCSE estimates, FY2021 incentive payments are expected to amount to \$509 million.
+According to OCSS estimates, FY2022 incentive payments total \$527 million.
+(FY2023 estimates were not provided in the FY2023 Preliminary Data Report and Tables.)
 For additional information on CSE incentive payments, see CRS Report RL34203, Child Support Enforcement Program Incentive Payments: Background and Policy Issues.

-35 The DRA (P.L.
-109-171), effective October 1, 2007, prohibited federal matching of state expenditure of federal CSE incentive payments.
+37 The DRA (P.L.
+109-171), effective October 1, 2007, prohibited federal financial participation from including a 66% reimbursement of state expenditure of federal CSE incentive payments.
 However, the American Recovery and Reinvestment Act of 2009 (P.L.
-111-5) required HHS to temporarily provide federal matching funds (in FY2009 and FY2010) on CSE incentive payments that states reinvest back into the CSE program.
+111-5) required HHS to temporarily provide federal matching funds at the 66% rate (in FY2009 and FY2010) on CSE incentive payments that states reinvest back into the CSE program.
 Currently, CSE incentive payments that are received by states and reinvested in the CSE program are no longer eligible for federal reimbursement.

-36 The DRA (P.L.
-109-171), effective October 1, 2006.
+38 The DRA (P.L.
+109-171).

-37 In addition, the state cannot charge a fee to a custodial parent or noncustodial parent who is cooperating with the CSE program as a condition of SNAP eligibility (45 C.F.R., Ch.
+39 In addition, the state cannot charge a fee to a custodial parent or noncustodial parent who is cooperating with the CSE program as a condition of SNAP eligibility (45 C.F.R., Ch.
 III, 302.33(a)(3), (e)(3)(i-iii)).

-38 For more information on the CSE annual user fee, CRS Report RS22753, Child Support Enforcement Annual User Fee: In Brief.
+40 For more information on the CSE annual user fee, CRS Report RS22753, Child Support Enforcement Annual User Fee: In Brief.